Introduction

 [Time].[Months].&[${Current Month}]:NULL

-- [Member]:NULL creates the reverse behavior, indicating all members after, and including, the specified member.
+- [Member]:NULL creates the reverse behavior, indicating all Members after, and including, the specified member.

 - Including the ${Current Month} variable again makes this query more dynamic, and easier to update each month.